william3092002/ISTA220/homework/Homework08.md

 11. Describe boxing and unboxing in your own words.
 	* it creates an instance for the reference type, which contains a copy of the value of the value type.
 	* it retrieves a copy of the value in an instance and store it in a value type variable.
+	* when you box you turn a value type into a reference type, when you unbox you take a reference type and turn it into a value type.
 12. What does cast do?
 	* This is an operation
 that checks whether converting an item of one type to another is safe before actually making the copy.
+	* it converts between types